University of Texas at El Paso Academic Catalog

 • 3 Letters of recommendation.

-Applicants from countries where English is not the first language are required to demonstrate English proficiency.
-Please consult the graduate school website for required scores.
+Applicants whose degrees are from non-English speaking institutions are required to demonstrate English proficiency.
+Please consult the Graduate School website for required scores.

 Educational Objectives